nadeo/trackmania-doc/docs/web/tm-com/player-tracks.md

 On this page you can manage any tracks uploaded to Nadeo services.
 Those tracks are unable to be deleted.

-The **Author** tab contains all maps created by the user.
+The **Author** tab contains all maps created by you.
 It does not matter who uploads the map to Nadeo services (for example via a club activity).

-The **Uploads** tab contains maps that have been uploaded to Nadeo services by the user.
+The **Uploads** tab contains maps that have been uploaded to Nadeo services by you.

-The **Favorites** tab contains maps that the user has marked as favorite either in game or [on the map page](/web/tm-com/map-page).
+The **Favorites** tab contains maps that you have marked as favorite either in game or [on the map page](/web/tm-com/map-page).

 ## Map review